Definition, Histamine/Inflammation, Vs Basophils

 Mast cells arise from the monopotent mast cell progenitors (CD34+ pluripotent stem cells) located in the bone marrow and the intestine through a process that is regulated by transcription factors.

 Unlike some of the other white cells, however, these cells are released into the bloodstream in the form of mast cell progenitors (MCp).
-It is when these immature cells reach the peripheral tissue that they begin to mature.
+It's when these immature cells reach the peripheral tissue that they begin to mature.

 In the peripheral tissue, the migration of mast cells is regulated by a number of processes that are stimulated by inflammation.
 Therefore, from blood, mast cell progenitors are recruited in cases of inflammation which influences terminal differentiation allowing them to act accordingly.